CATALOG A-D

 NATHAN BULMER is that Eat More Bikes guy.
 He's Canadian lives in Brooklyn.
 His comics are funny.

-►NEW! - CAT HANDS by Nathan Bulmer.
+CAT HANDS by Nathan Bulmer.
 The sad but funny tale of a super-hero named Cat Hands who has cats for hands.
 12 pages, 5.5" x 5.5", two color cover, b+w interior; $5.00.
-BACKORDERED.
+OUT OF STOCK

-►NEW! - EAT MORE BIKES FUNNY BOOK #1 by Nathan Bulmer.
+EAT MORE BIKES FUNNY BOOK #1 by Nathan Bulmer.
 Bulmer's oddball, off-hand comics are funny, weird and charming.
 This collection features Alice Cooper Confusion, Awaken Skeletons, Monsieur Truck, and more ridiculousness.
 24 pages, 5.5" x 5.5"; $5.00.
-BACKORDERED

 ►NEW!
 EAT MORE BIKES Comic Book by Nate Bulmer (Koyama Press): This new comic book-sized release features ALL-NEW Eat More Bikes funnies, the kind men like (and women too!).
 Like: Cool Dudes, Sheriff Duck, What He Says Goes, and lots more.
 40 comic-sized pages, color covers, b+w interiors; $10.00.